flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AdminDisableProviderForUser
-### <p>Disables the user from signing in with the specified external (SAML or social) identity provider.
+<blockquote><p>Disables the user from signing in with the specified external (SAML or social) identity provider.
 If the user to disable is a Cognito User Pools native username + password user, they are not permitted to use their password to sign-in.
 If the user to disable is a linked external IdP user, any link between that user and an existing user is removed.
 The next time the external user (no longer attached to the previously linked <code>DestinationUser</code>) signs in, they must create a new user account.
 See .</p> <p>This action is enabled only for admin access and requires developer credentials.</p> <p>The <code>ProviderName</code> must match the value specified when creating an IdP for the pool. </p> <p>To disable a native username + password user, the <code>ProviderName</code> value must be <code>Cognito</code> and the <code>ProviderAttributeName</code> must be <code>Cognito_Subject</code>, with the <code>ProviderAttributeValue</code> being the name that is used in the user pool for the user.</p> <p>The <code>ProviderAttributeName</code> must always be <code>Cognito_Subject</code> for social identity providers.
 The <code>ProviderAttributeValue</code> must always be the exact subject that was used when the user was originally linked as a source user.</p> <p>For de-linking a SAML identity, there are two scenarios.
 If the linked identity has not yet been used to sign-in, the <code>ProviderAttributeName</code> and <code>ProviderAttributeValue</code> must be the same values that were used for the <code>SourceUser</code> when the identities were originally linked in the call.
 (If the linking was done with <code>ProviderAttributeName</code> set to <code>Cognito_Subject</code>, the same applies here).
-However, if the user has already signed in, the <code>ProviderAttributeName</code> must be <code>Cognito_Subject</code> and <code>ProviderAttributeValue</code> must be the subject of the SAML assertion.</p>
+However, if the user has already signed in, the <code>ProviderAttributeName</code> must be <code>Cognito_Subject</code> and <code>ProviderAttributeValue</code> must be the subject of the SAML assertion.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_